Before you use truffles in cooking let’s review exactly what they are…

 How To Use Black Truffles In Cooking

-As mentioned, black truffles are perfect for preparing risottos, pasta sauces, sauces to be enjoyed on hot toasted bread.
+As mentioned, black truffles are perfect for preparing risottos, pasta sauces, and sauces to be enjoyed on hot toasted bread.
 It is also ideal when cut into slices and cooked with roasts, or used raw, in flakes, to flavor hot soups, polenta, purées, poached eggs, to which it gives a unique taste and aroma.
 Black truffle pizza is another favorite.